-- All Employees under this Agreement, up to and including the rank of General Crew Leader, shall be members of or secure membership in the appropriate Union and maintain such membership in good standing as a condition of employment. - 6.101 Application for membership shall be made within thirty (30) calendar days of hire. - 6.102 Parties to this Agreement and the Contractor shall not discriminate against any Employee by reason of the Employee's membership in the Affiliated Union or participation in lawful Union activities.
+All Employees under this Agreement, up to and including the rank of General Foreperson, shall be members of or secure membership in the appropriate Union and maintain such membership in good standing as a condition of employment.

+- 6.101 Application for membership shall be made within thirty (30) calendar days of hire. - 6.102 Parties to this Agreement and the Contractor shall not discriminate against any Employee by reason of the Employee's membership in the Affiliated Union or participation in lawful Union activities. - 6.103 The employment of members of an Affiliated Union, or of Employees who become members of an Affiliated Union through their employment on the Project shall not be considered in any application for certification of the trade union under the Labour Relations Code with respect to the Contractor working under the terms of this Agreement. - 6.104 Trade union membership evidence obtained for the purpose of employing any Employee on the Project shall not be considered in any application for certification or assertion of voluntary recognition of the Council or an Affiliated Union under the Labour Relations Code with respect to a Contractor working under the terms of this Agreement.